James Collins (footballer, born 1990)

 Collins has won promotion from the fourth tier of English football four times so far in his career: twice as a runner-up with Shrewsbury Town, once as champions with Northampton Town, and most recently with Luton Town.
+He also twice gained promotion from the third tier of English football; once as champions with Luton Town, and most recently with Derby County.

 Born and raised in England, he represented the Republic of Ireland at under-19 and under-21 levels before making his senior international debut – and scoring – in 2019 in a friendly match against Bulgaria.

 Career

 Aston Villa

 Born in Coventry, West Midlands, Collins started his career with Aston Villa.
-Collins attended the Cardinal Wiseman Catholic School in Coventry.
+He attended the Cardinal Wiseman Catholic School in Coventry.

 In his final years at the club's academy and reserve teams, Collins had been a prolific goalscorer for the academy notching up 23 goals.
-His impact led manager Martin O'Neill to give the Collins opportunity to prove himself on loan the following season.
+His impact led manager Martin O'Neill to give Collins the opportunity to prove himself on loan the following season.

 He was loaned out in October 2009 on a three-month deal to Darlington, where he made his professional debut in a 3–0 loss to Barnet.
 He scored his first goal for Darlington in a 2–1 defeat at Hereford United on 31 October 2009.
 Three weeks later, on 21 November 2009, Collins scored again, a 35-yard lob, in a 5–2 loss against Chesterfield.
-Collins' spell at Darlington began successfully, however he later found it difficult to remain in the first team and later returned to Aston Villa on 22 January 2010 when his loan spell terminated.
+Collins' spell at Darlington began successfully, however he found it difficult to remain in the first team and later returned to Aston Villa on 22 January 2010 when his loan spell terminated.

 On 15 October 2010, Collins joined League Two club Burton Albion on an emergency loan, and immediately made an impact by scoring two goals in his first three matches for the club.
-His good performance earned Collins a nomination of the League Two Player of the Month award.
+His good performance earned Collins a nomination for the League Two Player of the Month award.

 His good performance led Collins to stay at the club making a permanent move.
-On 15 November 2010, his loan spell was extended for second month.
+On 15 November 2010, his loan spell was extended for a second month.
 After adding two more goals to his tally, his loan spell was extended for the third time.
 However, manager Paul Peschisolido believed Collins would not stay at the club after January.

 Prior to the 2010–11 season, Collins joined up with Scottish club Aberdeen for a trial, appearing in a friendly match away to Tamworth.
 At this time, he became known as "Jim Collins", presumably to avoid confusion between himself and his Aston Villa teammate of the same name.
-Following the trial, it appeared Collins had returned to The Villans, however it was reported that Aberdeen boss Mark McGhee had not given up on signing the player.
+Following the trial, it appeared that Collins had returned to The Villans; however it was reported that Aberdeen boss Mark McGhee had not given up on signing the player.
 Nonetheless, Collins remained at Villa following the departure of O'Neill.
 Caretaker boss Kevin MacDonald named the striker in his 20-man squad to travel to Rapid Vienna in the UEFA Europa League on 18 August 2010.
 On Aston Villa's official website, he has been called James Collins Jnr.